elihunter173/dirbuf.nvim/README.md

 ## Usage

-Run the command `:Dirbuf` to open a directory buffer for your current directory.
+Run the command `:Dirbuf` to open a directory buffer.
 Press `-` in any buffer to open a directory buffer for its parent.
 Editing a directory will also open up a directory buffer, overriding Netrw.

 Inside a directory buffer, there are the following keybindings:
 * `<CR>`: Open the file or directory at the cursor.